AlameenW/LLM_finetune/README.md

 ## 📝 Notes
 - Preprocessing included tokenization and visualization via word clouds.
 - Evaluation was conducted using a held-out test dataset.
-- Create a UI for this project
 ---

-## 📂 Future Work (Optional)
-- Experiment with other models like GPT-4.
-- Incorporate multi-label classification for overlapping news categories.
-- Deploy model as an API for real-time inference.